 Sometimes Olivette di Sant'Agata are also covered in the middle of dark chocolate, but I find them more beautiful and more delicious that way.
 Now, honestly, don't you think are beautiful?
 And they are also very easy to do, I swear to you.
 This was my first attempt, and as you see they came well.
 So you won't fail you too.
 Is, given that the period is to Carnival, do not forget to have a look at all my CARNIVAL RECIPES. and at SICILIAN RECIPES.
 Have a good day!

-To prepare Olivette di Sant'Agata, you need the almond flour: I would recommend it to you using blanched almonds and not roasted: Chop finely with the Blender.
-Put the sugar in a pan, the vanilla and water, bring to a boil.
-Then add the almond flour and work around until you get a soft dough.
-Bake the dough for olivette of Sant'Agata over low heat for about 15 minutes, stirring well because the mixture tends to stick on the bottom of the Pan.
+Cook the dough for the olive groves of Sant'Agata over low heat for about 15 minutes, stirring well because the mixture tends to stick on the bottom of the Pan.
 Stir until the mixture comes away easily from the walls of the pot.
-Add the liqueur and, drop by drop, the green dye, working the dough until it is a uniform Green: the amount depends on the type of dye you will use.
+Add the liqueur and, drop by drop, the green dye, working the dough until it's of a uniform green: the amount depends on the type of dye you will use.
 I prefer those gel, after their brilliant colours.
-Remember that Olivette di Sant'Agata must be a not too bright green.
+Remember that the olive groves of Sant'Agata must be of a not too intense green.

 When the mixture has become tepid, pour it on a cutting board or work surface and work it a few minutes with your hands, until it is shiny and smooth.
 Then, form with hands into small balls and give them the shape of olives, slightly oblong.
 With a toothpick, drill a small hole on the top of each toggle, as if it were the hole of the petiole.
-Roll each olivetta of Sant'Agata in granulated sugar and place them all in a tray, in a single layer.
+Roll each olive grove of Sant'Agata into the caster sugar and arrange them all in a tray, in a single layer.

-Before eating Olivette di Sant'Agata, you have to let them harden for a whole day at room temperature: in this way they will have the right texture and flavor will become more intense.
+Before eating the olive groves of Sant'Agata, you have to let them harden for a whole day at room temperature: in this way they will have the right texture and flavor will become more intense.
 Perfectly, If kept in an airtight box and away from sources of moisture, for two weeks.
 Bon appétit!